serious-games-darmstadt/MovementAssessmentWithTeslasuit/SourceCode/UnityProject_NewAPI/Assets/1-Project Files/ReadMe.txt

 For an example TsHumanAnimator.cs

 3- API could get new upgrades over time.
 As long as the data types stay same and enums dont change their names or their order, the project should work fine

+4- "1-ProjectFiles/Scenes/MotionCaptureCaptureScene" is the scene where changes have been made.
-4- Sometime Unity loses references in the scene for an unknown reason.
-A video has been uploaded  to showcase every reference to every gameobject in the scene
+Sometimes Unity loses references in a scene for an unknown reason.
+A video has been uploaded  to showcase every reference to every gameobject in this scene

 5- In order to work with Json.Net it needs to be downloaded and imported from asset store